 - The most extensive set of image classifiers in the industry, including hard and soft classifiers.

 - Supervised classifiers that include parallelepiped, minimum distance, maximum likelihood, Fisher LDA, and k-nearest neighbor (KNN).

 - Unsupervised classifiers that include ISODATA, chain cluster, and K-means.

-- Machine-learning classifiers that include classification tree analysis and 4 neural network classifiers: Multi-Layer Perceptron (MLP), Self-Organizing Map (SOM), Fuzzy ARTMAP, and Radial Basis Function.
+- Machine-learning classifiers that include Classification Tree Analysis (CTA), Decision Forest (Random Forest implementation), Support Vector Machine (SVM) and 4 neural network classifiers: Multi-Layer Perceptron (MLP), Self-Organizing Map (SOM), Fuzzy ARTMAP, and Radial Basis Function.

 - Soft classifiers and mixture analysis tools that include a Bayesian probability classifier, Mahalanobis distance classifier, fuzzy set classifier, and linear spectral unmixing.
-MLP, KNN and SOM also produce soft classification outputs.
+MLP, Decision Forest, SVM, KNN and SOM also produce soft classification outputs.

 - Tools for image segmentation and object-oriented classification.